neoforged/Documentation/docs/blockentities/index.md

     // Return our packet here.
 This method returning a non-null result tells the game to use this packet for syncing.
     @Override
     public Packet<ClientGamePacketListener> getUpdatePacket() {
-        return ClientboundBlockEntityDataPacket.create(this);
+        // The packet uses the CompoundTag returned by #getUpdateTag.
+An alternative overload of #create exists
+        // that allows you to specify a custom update tag, including the ability to omit data the client might not need. return ClientboundBlockEntityDataPacket.create(this);
     }